MAKING HOME IMPROVEMENTS?

 The problem is, many homeowners don’t get permits for the improvements either because they didn’t know they needed one, or more often, they were trying to save money and red tape.

 Permit fees vary by town and by the type of project.
 They are typically calculated using the estimated cost of the project.
 For instance, in Arlington, a new addition would be $20 per $1,000 of estimated cost of construction up to $15,000,000, after which a rate of $5 per $1,000 of estimated construction cost would apply.
-In Waltham, a swimming pool is $10.00 per $1,000 cost of estimated construction for most dwellings and residential occupancies.
+In Waltham, a swimming pool is $12.00 per $1,000 cost of estimated construction for most dwellings and residential occupancies.
 In Fort Lauderdale, FL there is a base fee of $105 for a building permit and then a % fee based on the calculation of construction value.
 For example, building permits are 1.35% and electrical are 0.90% of the value.
 Check with your local building department to get the permit fees for your town or city.

 When you weigh the costs, it’s clearly beneficial for you to spend the money and get the permits.